 When the female cannabis plant produces pollen, this type of pollen can only have female chromosomes inside of it.

 Once a female cannabis plant is made to create pollen, this feminized pollen is later used to pollinate completely normal female cannabis plants, producing only feminized seeds.

-When this process is performed in a highly professional way, the feminization guarantees that almost 100% (about 99.9%) of the seeds will grow up to become female plants, capable of producing precious cannabis buds.
+This process is performed in a highly professional way.
+The feminization guarantees that almost 100% (about 99.9%) of the seeds will grow to become female plants capable of producing precious cannabis buds.

 Creating feminized seeds resulted in much more economical growing, as it immensely diminished the probability of having a male plant in your crop, which can pollinate the females and endanger the entire harvest.